la2050/archive/_projects/2015/fly-yoga-arts-enhancing-academic-education-through-integrated-movement-and-creative-arts-play.md

   be the receiver of the funds.
 If there is necessary compensation for the connection or for training for their staff or teachers under the FLY umbrella, we will utilize part of administration fees for this.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- For this transitional year of programming, we can happily work within a
-  $100,000 budget to cover staff, new material creation, and materials for fifteen schools.
-If additional staff is needed and more schools demand FLY staff in order to grow our numbers, we will seek private funding or support from our other classes and communities.
-   We hope that this money will jump start a program that could eventually be self sustaining, utilizing the surplus from programs that are paid in full by parents and families, to support the programs for teachers and schools that would not be able.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-  $65,000 would go to FLY Staff: to be used toward our FLY Teaching Artist trainings, administrative staff, teaching artist budget and personnel expenses related to travel and materials.

-   $25,000 will go into creating new materials:
-   $17,500- Video & Audio creation and reproduction
-   $ 7,500- Workbooks, and Class Worksheets to be distributed en masse to LA’s Best sites.

-   $10,000 will be used to provide any addition school needed materials: $4500- 30 yoga mats/ school
-   $3000- 1 deck of our FLY yoga cards/ instructions school
-   $1000- a working music player/ school
-   $1500- 1 prop bag/ school, including art supplies, and miscellaneous teaching props like stickers, feathers, balloons, balls etc.
 How do you plan to scale the success of your proposal?: >- FLY will send our FLY Teaching Artists to lead large staff and teacher trainings for LAUSD schools as well as provide ongoing staff support.
 Teachers